 Childhood memories stick around.
 They hide for years, under your skin, deep and out of view; but they’re always there.
 Some time ago, I found myself musing over breakfast wares at the supermarket, weighting options.
-An isle I’ve regularly perused, weekly or so, without nothing more noticeable happening than eventually making my mind up over one of the few “no palm oil” cereal boxes.
+An isle I’ve regularly perused, weekly or so, with nothing more noticeable happening than eventually making my mind up over one of the few “no palm oil” cereal boxes.
 Not on that day, though.
 That day, that ever un-chosen box, as innocuous and colourful a carton as it had always been, triggered something it had failed to trigger earlier.
 Memories are like tame beasts.
 They need just one wrong movement, a change of conditions, an inadvertent flash in the corner of the eye to go back to being the wild animal that will eventually go for your throat.
 It was maybe my daughter’s fault: by being born, she allowed my childhood memories to resurface so violently.

 Coco-pops in the cool morning air are among the most characteristic memories from my childhood holidays.
 I do not remember those comforting bowls of cereal with fondness.
 Their cool crispiness would dot a line through my long Italian summers, day after day.
 Waking up, making my way through bright sunlit halls to the kitchen.
 My father was out, for a morning walk or a swim down at the lake, or just grocery shopping.
 Taking the cereal box out, so I’ll be done with breakfast before he’s back, urged by mother or granny.
 Three months.
 Three months in which school was out for a kid like me to make the garden the largest of playgrounds.
 I remember my brother and I turning that big boulder over there, by the bend in the driveway climbing up to the house, in a ship; our destination the lake, bright blue in the gap through the trees.
 Later.
 First, out of the box came the cereal.